tkw1536/ggman/README.md

 To find repositories with an old branch, the `ggman find-branch` command can be used.
 It takes a single argument (a branch name), and finds all repositories that contain a branch with the given name.

+### 'ggman sweep'

+After moving repositories around (for example using `ggman relocate`, or by manual operations) empty directories are often left behind.
+Because of the nature of ggman sometimes directories containing only empty directories may also be left behind.
+To easily find these directories, the `ggman sweep` command can be used.

+It takes no arguments, and lists all directories, which are not git repositories and are empty, or contain only empty directories.
+These are listed in such an order that they can be deleted in order using `rmdir` and friends.

 ### Useful aliases

 In addition to ggman certain aliases can be very useful.